-About Half Past Awesome: This haphazard collection of essays is my take on some of life’s peculiar happenings as viewed through the lens of a mid-thirties madman.
-Whether commentaries on firehouse life, pop culture, life in the middle of the middle of the country or just random venting at faceless institutions, I find that humor is around every corner; sometimes you just have to sort through life’s dumpsters.
+Half Past Awesome is a random, haphazard collection of essays on from the viewpoint of a single dad at 40 years old.
+Whether commentaries on firehouse life, pop culture idiocy, life in the middle of the middle of the country or just random venting at faceless institutions, I find that humor is around every corner; sometimes you just have to sort through life’s dumpsters.
 So, jump in the truck with me, let’s rip the steering wheel off at 90mph just to see what happens.

-About Uli: I was born and raised in Santa Barbara, Ca., went to school on the central coast, then moseyed up to Alaska for a stint on the North Slope, working the oil rigs in what might be the worst job ever.
+I was born and raised in Santa Barbara, California, went to school on the central coast, then moseyed up to Alaska for a stint on the North Slope, working the oil rigs in what might be the worst job ever.
 Along the way, I’ve worked as a truck driver, heavy equipment operator, framer, substitute teacher, television station camera operator and whatever other work seemed to demand more of my back and less of my mind.
-I finally settled into an apparent career as a firefighter in Springfield Mo., where I’m the driver of Ladder Truck 2 on the city’s northside (read: ghetto-esque).
-I enjoy the contradiction of working on Missouri’s third largest, very urban fire department, while living 10 miles out of town on a small plot of land surrounded by my wife, kids, and the weirdest assortment of rednecks you could ever imagine.
+I finally settled into an apparent career as a firefighter in Springfield, Missouri, where I’m the driver of Fire Engine 10 on the “Baja” side of town.
+Raising my boys, losing my mind and trying to find the best way to look at all that surrounds us….that paints the picture of life these days.